Saeraphinx/BadModelSaber/README.md

 3. Copy the `docker-compose.example.yml` file to `docker-compose.yml` and fill in the environment variables.
 4. Run `docker-compose up -d` to start the server.
 ### Setting up the server locally
+Both the frontend and backend use `yarn` as their package manager.
+You can start both by running `yarn dev` in their respective folders.
 1. Clone the repository.
 2. Navigate to the `backend` folder.
 3. Install the dependencies using `yarn`.